1.1 The definitions and rules of interpretation in this clause apply in these terms and conditions (“Terms and Conditions”).

 (d) use the Services to provide services to third parties;

-(e) license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services available to any third party except the Authorised Users; or
+(e) license, sell, rent, lease, transfer, assign, distribute, display, disclose, or otherwise commercially exploit, or otherwise make the Services available to any third party except the System Users; or

 (f) attempt to obtain, or assist third parties in obtaining, access to the Services, other than as provided under this clause 2.

-2.6 If the Customer or any Authorised User is provided with any reports, data or databases in the course of being provided with the Services, the Customer and any Authorised User shall:
+2.6 If the Customer or any System User is provided with any reports, data or databases in the course of being provided with the Services, the Customer and any System User shall:

 (a) only use such reports, data or databases for internal business purposes; and